DevSuthar007/Veronica-AI-Companion/README.md

 <div align="center">

-# 🤖 Veronica AI 💜
+# 🤖 Veronica Task Companion 💜

 ### *The productivity companion that actually gives a damn.*